 We do not recommend using non-dedicated cast iron pans since they are more difficult to clean.
 There is usually always a caked-on surface of residue on this type of cookware, which is hard to remove.
 If you want to continue to use cast iron pans, I would recommend getting a new one and only use it for gluten-free foods.

-Regular stainless steel, aluminum cookware, or ENAMELED cast iron are ok to use as long as they are washed with water and dish detergent in between use.
+Regular stainless steel, aluminum cookware, or ENAMELED cast iron are ok to use as long as they are washed with water and dish detergent using a clean sponge/brush in between use.
 A recent study found that cleaning stainless steel pans with water and detergent cleaned away gluten in shared pans (1).

 What about old cast iron pans?